LT-Intro-To-AI/git-github-fundamentals-swolf12/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub - the not so basic coding platform

+Summary: You can create different versions of code to experiment and improve it, without affecting the real thing.
+Once done you can merge it back in with a commit and then a pull request.

 ## 🤓 Course overview and learning outcomes